remieldy/Rocket_Elevators_REST_API/README.md

 ###  # Rocket_Elevators_REST_API :
 <h4> URL links is http://rocket-elevator-api.azurewebsites.net

+- to test the api on a interface : marcantoinetanguay.com (PUT method not working, GET method work, GET by ID by clicking on a row work     but not working again for the same table when going back to get all data)

 - To Retrieving an Battery for a Specified Battery use:
 GET METHOD -- http://rocket-elevator-api.azurewebsites.net/api/battery/{id}